-the amounts allocated to CEC1 and CPP1 cumulatives would be as shown in the following table.
-Please note that this is one example of the methodology.
+Example 19 shows one way to calculate pay during maternity leave.
 It is not the only one as we are aware that the methodology adopted to pay SMP varies across employers.

 5.2 Cumulative employer contributions (CRC)

 Employer contributions are not split between the two sections of the Scheme and are based on: